UselessPickles/diamondtel-m92-bluetooth/operating_instructions/README.md

       key switches to "alphabet scan mode" if the entry has a stored name.
       - With the Bluetooth Adapter, follow the original instructions, but skip the `FCN` step.
-      - More generally: While in a call, and while viewing a a memory address entry (in either memory or alphabet scan mode), pressing the `SEND` key will send the phone number of that entry as DTMF tones.
+      - More generally: While in a call, and while viewing a memory address entry (in either memory or alphabet scan mode), pressing the `SEND` key will send the phone number of that entry as DTMF tones.
     - ✔️ VOICE MUTE